-- To find out what exact Oracle edition/version is actually
+- You can find what Oracle edition/version is installed using:

 sqlplus SYS@<DB-NAME> as SYSDBA select banner from v$version where BANNER like '%Edition%';

-- To find out how much memory is actually available to your Oracle database, it is important to first understand How Oracle's memory is configured and used.
+- To find how much memory is available to your Oracle database, see How Oracle's memory is configured and used.

-- To find out how much processing CPU/Cores is actually available to the Oracle database,
+- To find how much processing CPU/Cores is available to the Oracle database, query the

-query the table v$parameter for the value of cpu_count, or query the table v$license as
+table v$parameter for the value of cpu_count, or query the table v$license as follows:

 sqlplus SYS@<DB-NAME> as SYSDBA select * from v$license;